ZephArvanitis/zola-site/content/posts/2019-07-01-red-card-fighting-wildland-fires.md

 +++
 <!-- wp:paragraph -->

 In Anacortes, I have the unique privilege of volunteering with the local Mount Erie Fire Department, or Skagit County District 11.
 I joined just in time to get in on this year's red card training for wildland firefighting.
 I learned a ton, met people from across the state, and ended up earning my red card (or incident qualification card, if you want to be all modern about it).
-A few highlights:

 <!-- /wp:paragraph -->